 Wisely, I had a reservation for a hotel in Lone Pine, California.
 This is about halfway between the site and home.
 I knew I would not want to drive all the way home after spending the morning on the site.
 So I did the easy thing and stayed over.

 I checked out early Friday morning, got Sera out for a little constitutional, and then bought a biscuit and a coffee from McD’s.
 I shared my biscuit with Sera and drove over to K-8300, Alabama Hills National Scenic Area, another designated park.
-I found a spot to setup the station, got Sera out for a bit.
+I found a spot to setup the station and got Sera out for a bit.
+She hunted lizards in the willow brush while I got out my radio station and setup the antenna.
 Again, there was a little too much traffic so she had to stay in the rig.
 But it was cool in the morning so it was not too bad.

 I put away the station and was able to make a meeting (virtual) using my iPhone at 1100h local.
 That did not last long, so Sera and I puttered a bit before heading north towards home.